tmihoc/terraform-provider-juju/docs-rtd/howto/manage-applications.md

 ## Configure an application
 > See also: [`juju` | Application configuration](https://juju.is/docs/juju/configuration#heading--application-configuration)

-To configure an application, in its resource definition add a config map with the key=value pairs you want (from the list of configs available for the charm).
+To configure an application, in its resource definition add a configuration map with the `key=value` pairs you want (from the list of configurations available for the charm).

 ```terraform
 resource "juju_application" "this" {